eclipse-kura/kura/docs/getting-started/raspberry-pi-raspberryos-quick-start.md

 This quickstart has been tested using the latest Raspberry Pi OS 32 and 64 bits images which are available for download through [the official Raspberry Pi foundation site](https://www.raspberrypi.com/software/operating-systems/) and the Raspberry Pi Imager.

+!!! warning
+    Recent versions of Raspberry Pi OS 32 bit on Raspberry PI 4 will use by default a 64 bit kernel with a 32 bit userspace.
+This can cause issues to applications that use the result of `uname -m` to decide which native libraries to load (see https://github.com/raspberrypi/firmware/issues/1795).
+This currently affects for example the Kura SQLite database connector.
+It should be possible to solve by switching to the 32 bit kernel setting `arm_64bit=0` in `/boot/config.txt` and restarting the device.

 For additional details on OS compatibility refer to the [Kura&trade; release notes](https://websites.eclipseprojects.io/kura/downloads.php).

 ## Enable SSH Access